thesammiller/flamenco-server-installation-guide/2a_BlenderID.md

 ## Step 0: Install Flamenco Manager

 At this point, you should have a running Blender Cloud.
-This is not necessary, but it may be helpful to run Flamenco Manager and understand how the pieces are coordinated.
+The following step is not necessary, but it may be helpful to run Flamenco Manager and understand how the pieces are coordinated.
 [Download](https://www.flamenco.io/download/) the Flamenco Manager (and the Worker while you're there).
 If these terms are confusing, take a look at the official [terminology](https://www.flamenco.io/docs/user_manual/terminology/).

 Unzip the files and from the `flamenco-manager` directory, run `./flamenco-manager -setup`